xd009642/tarpaulin/README.md

 When using the [Nix](https://nixos.org/nix) package manager, the `nixpkgs.cargo-tarpaulin` package can be used.
 This ensures that tarpaulin will be built with the same rust version as the rest of your packages.

+### Environment Vars

+Tarpaulin in best effort basis sets the below environment vars under test:

+- **RUST_BACKTRACE**      - _When --verbose flag is used_
+- **CARGO_MANIFEST_DIR**  - _Cargo.toml Path guessed from the current working or parent directory_
+- **CARGO_PKG_NAME**      - _When manifest was found_
+- **CARGO_PKG_AUTHORS**   - _When manifest was found_
+- **CARGO_PKG_VERSION**   - _When manifest was found_
+- **LLVM_PROFILE_FILE**   - _Used for LLVM coverage_

+**Cargo Limitations**

+Since tarpaulin is a custom Cargo sub-command, the regular Cargo environment has been constructed by tarpaulin via guesswork which may result in unexpected behaviour under test.

+In order for tarpaulin to construct the Cargo environment correctly, the cargo command must be invoked either from the directory holding the Cargo.toml manifest or from a child directory directly under.

+Several RFCs are open in rust-lang to expose [more of these](https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-3rd-party-subcommands) directly in order to avoid the issues arising out of this.

 ### Command line

 To get detailed help on available arguments when running tarpaulin call: